ChanukaRavishan/optical-flow-plus/README.md

-# Enhancing Optical Flow for a smoother identification of global motion
+# Robust Optical Flow Computation: A Higher-Order Differential Approach

 ## Overview

-This is a Python implementation of the optical flow computation method derived by the second-order Taylor series approximation.
-Given an image sequence as input, this program calculates flow vectors (u, v) that represent pixel motion between consecutive frames.
+This is a Python implementation of the optical flow computation derived using the second-order Taylor series approximation.
+Given an image sequence as input, this program calculates flow vectors (u, v) representing pixel motion between consecutive frames.

 ## Example usage: Test image and corresponding result image